thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 3. Register as actual plugin any plugin which name is the module type.
 3. Register as plugin alias any plugin which module type is a different plugin.

-On request of an operation, the sm-agent determines the appropriate operation as follow:
+On request of an action, the sm-agent determines the appropriate plugin for an action as follows:
-* If the operation is global, the operation is forwarded to all the actual plugins (that is those they are not aliases).
+* If the action has to be dispatched to all the plugins (as a `list` action), the action is forwarded only to the actual plugins (that is those they are not aliases).
-* If the operation is specific to a module with an associated type, the operation is directed to the plugin for that type.
+* If the action is specific to a module with an associated type, the action is directed to the plugin for that type.
-* If the operation is specific to a module with no associated type, the operation is directed to the plugin named default.
+* If the action is specific to a module with no associated type, the action is directed to the plugin named default.
 * An error is returned by the sm-agent if no plugin can be associated to the operation.

 ## Plugin API